hwisoo/Memory_game/README.txt

+#  NBA Memory Game

+####  A Memory Game built with Javascript

+#### By James Cho_

-A Javascript memory game.
+## A simple memory game built using Javascript.

-Click the cards and find its match to play.
+Click the cards and fild the matching card to play.
 Find all the greatest players in NBA history.

+## Setup/Installation Requirements

+Clone repository and open index.html.

+## Technologies Used

+HTML, CSS, Javascript

+### License
+MIT License

+Copyright (c) 2018 James Cho